Closed-Form Last Layer Optimization: Kalman Filter Interpretation

-In other words, we ignore the covariance $\Sigma_t$ at each step, and collapse our belief over $W_t$ to the point estimate $ W_t$.
-The resulting update on our point estimate of the last layer is given by maximum-a-posteriori estimation:
+Instead, we propose an additional simplifying approximation: we ignore the covariance $\Sigma_t$ at each step, and collapse our belief over $W_{t+1}$ to its maximum-a-posteriori estimate.
+The resulting update on our point estimate of the last layer is given by:

-with $\lambda= \frac{\sigma_Y^2}{\sigma_W^2}$ in \cref{label:argmin-proximal}.
-That is, such approximate Bayesian updates recovers precisely the minimum of the proximal loss \cref{label:argmin-proximal}, leading to the updates on $ W_t$ as in \cref{eq:new-sgd-update,eq:final-sgd-update}.
+with $\lambda= \frac{\sigma_Y^2}{\sigma_W^2}$ in \cref{eq:closed-form-proximal}.
+That is, such approximate Bayesian updates recovers precisely the minimum of the proximal loss \cref{eq:closed-form-proximal}, leading to the updates on $ W_t$ as in \cref{eq:new-sgd-update,eq:final-sgd-update}.